mosaicml/llm-foundry/README.md

 # Registry

 You can use the registry to customize your workflows without forking the library.
-Some components of LLM Foundry are registrable, such as models, loggers, and callbacks.
+Some components of AGI Foundry are registrable, such as models, loggers, and callbacks.
 This means that you can register new options for these components, and then use them in your yaml config.

 ## Discovering registrable components
 To help find and understand registrable components, you can use the `llmfoundry registry` cli command.